Mastering the Order of Operations with Fractions: A full breakdown and Worksheet

 Scientific Explanation: Why the Order of Operations Matters

 The order of operations isn't arbitrary; it reflects the fundamental structure of mathematical expressions.
 Following PEMDAS/BODMAS ensures that we interpret and evaluate expressions consistently, avoiding ambiguity and ensuring a unique solution for any given problem.
-Consider the different results we would obtain if we ignored the order: in Example 2, performing addition before division would lead to a completely different, incorrect answer.
+On top of that, consider the different results we would obtain if we ignored the order: in Example 2, performing addition before division would lead to a completely different, incorrect answer.
 The rules are a reflection of the inherent properties of mathematical operators and their interaction.

 Frequently Asked Questions (FAQ)